How to build customer loyalty and trust in your business

-According to Uber’s research, merchants that use loyalty programs see sales increase by up to 10%*.
 When you reward customers for making more purchases with you, it makes the decision to choose you that much easier.
 And it makes them feel better about the money they spend with you, since they know they’ll be getting something back from it.

 Attract loyal customers with Uber Eats

 The first step to earning loyal customers is getting found by them to begin with.
 The second step is making sure their first experience purchasing from you is easy and delivers on what they’re looking for.
 Uber Eats helps businesses achieve both.

 Uber Eats allows businesses to reach the many customers already using the app for regular purchases.
 In fact, 94% of merchants that have joined the Uber Eats marketplace say it has helped them reach new customers.* And Uber Eats supplies a well-designed app that makes purchases easy and connects you to a network of local drivers to ensure that the delivery experience is good too.